SSWConsulting/SSW.Rules.Content/rules/change-from-x-to-y/rule.md

 ![Figure: Using change from x to y in teams](change-from-x-to-y-teams.jpg)

+Note: Teams doesn't currently allow you to set the font color to white

 :::

 ![Figure: Remember when saving the style to select "New documents based off this template"](change-from-x-to-y-saving-styles.jpg)